-Medical certification.-The use of a standard classification list, although essential for State, regional, and international comparison, does not assure strict comparability of the tabulated figures.
+Medical certification-The use of a standard classification list, although essential for State, regional, and international comparison, does not assure strict comparability of the tabulated figures.
 A high degree of comparability between areas could be attained only if all records of cause of death were reported with equal accuracy and completeness.
 The medical certification of cause of death can be made only by a qualified person, usually a physician, a medical examiner, or a coroner.
 Therefore, the reliability and accuracy of cause-of-death statistics are, to a large extent, governed by the ability of the certifier to make the proper diagnosis and by the care with which he or she completes the death certificate.

 A number of studies have been undertaken on the quality of medical certification on the death certificate.
 In general, these have been for relatively small samples and for limited geographic areas.
-A bibliography, prepared by NCHS, covering 128 references over a period of 23 years indicates that no definitive conclusions have been reached about the quality of medical certification on the death certificate.14 No country has a well-defined program for systematically assessing the quality of medical certifications reported on death certificates or for measuring the error effects on the levels and trends of cause-of-death statistics.
+A bibliography, prepared by NCHS, covering 128 references over a period of 23 years indicates that no definitive conclusions have been reached about the quality of medical certification on the death certificate.
+No country has a well-defined program for systematically assessing the quality of medical certifications reported on death certificates or for measuring the error effects on the levels and trends of cause-of-death statistics.

-One index of the quality of reporting causes of death is the proportion of death certificates coded to the Ninth Revision ICD-9 Nos.
-780-796, 798-799, which are the rubrics for Symptoms, signs, and other ill-defined conditions.
+One index of the quality of reporting causes of death is the proportion of death certificates coded to the Ninth Revision rubrics for Symptoms, signs, and ill-defined conditions (ICD-9 Nos.
+780-799).
 While there are cases for which it is not possible to determine the causes of death, this proportion indicates the care and consideration given to the certification by the medical certifier.
-It may also be used as a rough measure of the specificity of the medical diagnoses made by the certifier in various areas and, to a small degree, the extent to which autopsies are performed and their findings used in determining the underlying cause of death entered on the death certificate.
-In 1980, 1.4 percent of all reported deaths in the United States were assigned to illdefined or unknown causes.
-However, this percentage varied among the States, from 0.3 percent for Rhode Island to 5.9 percent for Mississippi.
+It may also be used as a rough measure of the specificity of the medical diagnoses made by the certifier in various areas.
+In 1983, 1.5 percent of all reported deaths in the United States were assigned to ill-defined or unknown causes.
+However, this percentage varied among the States, from 0.2 percent to 6.8 percent.

-Automated selection of underlying cause of death.- Beginning with data year 1968, NCHS began using a computer system for assigning the underlying cause of death.
-It has been used every year since to select-the underlying cause of death.
+Automated selection of underlying cause of death-Beginning with data year 1968, NCHS began using a computer system for assigning the underlying cause of death.
+It has been used every year since to select the underlying cause of death.
 The system is called "Automated Classification of Medical Entities" (ACME).

-The ACME system applies the same rules for selecting the underlying cause as applied by a nosologist; however, under this system, the computer consistently applies the same criteria, thus eliminating intercoder variation in this step of the process.
+The ACME system applies the same rules for selecting the underlying cause as applied by a nosologist, however, under this system, the computer consistently applies the same criteria, thus eliminating intercoder variation in this step of the process.

-The ACME computer program requires the coding of all conditions shown on the medical certification.
-These codes are matched automatically against decision tables that consistently select the underlying cause of death for each record according to international rules.
+The ACME computer program requires the coding of

+all conditions shown on the medical certification These codes are matched automatically against decision tables that consistently select the underlying cause of death for each record according to international rules.
 The decision tables provide not only a comprehensive relationship between the conditions classifiable by ICD when applying the rules of selection and modification, but also decisions used when the underlying cause of death is assigned by ACME.

 Decision tables were developed by NCHS staff on the basis of their experience in coding underlying causes of death under the earlier manual coding system and as a result of periodic independent validations.
 These tables are periodically updated to reflect additional new information on the relationship among medical conditions.
-For 1980, the content of these tables was identical to that of the decision tables instruction manual for data year 1979, except for printing corrections.15
+For 1983, the content of these tables was identical to that in the 1982 tables.